Category: Suilan Books

 Paulo Coelho – Feeling Guilty

 Feeling guilty – I loved reading this post because at the time of not writing, or being without that charge or spark, it’s often because I’m dealing with external pressures.
 Dealing with external pressures/forces means I haven’t given myself a chance to sit and dedicate the time allotted to my work.
 My desire, my needs.
 So, I have to take a step back and survey what’s causing that feeling, and is it very important that I stop myself from doing what I really want to do.
-If it is, find a solution to make it work around my writing.
-If it is not important, then how do I stop caring so much, and return to my writing.
-One thing that’s always true, I have deep faith in my creativity.
-The muse is never gone, she’s always there, waiting for me to solve my external bullshit, so that I can get back to work.

 So, I watch videos like this: